fluree/docs.flur.ee/content/db_query.md

 }
 ```

-## Reference and reverse references
+## References and reverse references

 Entities refer (join) to other entities via any attribute that is of type: `ref`.